Einsatzgruppen trial: Indictment

 All defendants were charged on all counts.
 All defendants pleaded "not guilty".
 The tribunal found all of them guilty on all counts, except Rühl and Graf, who were found guilty only on count 3.
 Fourteen defendants were sentenced to death.
 However, only four of them were executed.
 Nine of those condemned had their sentences reduced.
 Another, Eduard Strauch, couldn't be executed since he had been transferred to Belgian custody after his conviction.

 Defendants

 The presiding judge, Michael Musmanno, explained his rationale for sentencing while testifying at the Frankfurt Auschwitz trials in the 1960s.
 He had chosen to impose death sentences in all cases where the defendant had actively participated in murder and failed to present mitigating circumstances.
-For example, although Erwin Schulz confessed to presided over the execution of 90 to 100 men in Ukraine, he received a 20-year sentence since he had protested an order to exterminate all Jewish women and children, and immediately resigned when he was unable to intervene.
+For example, although Erwin Schulz confessed to presiding over the execution of 90 to 100 men in Ukraine, he received a 20-year sentence since he had protested an order to exterminate all Jewish women and children, and immediately resigned when he was unable to get the order retracted.
 Superior orders was rejected as a defense.

 Of the 14 death sentences, only four were carried out; the others were commuted to prison terms of varying lengths in 1951.
 In 1958, all convicts were released from prison.